DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

 \subsubsection{Implementation Details}

-\docetl leverages GPT-4o (OpenAI) as the primary LLM for both generation and validation agents.
-To optimize performance and resource utilization, we cache all sub-pipeline outputs.
-This memoization approach serves two purposes: it eliminates redundant computations during later evaluation stages, such as pairwise comparisons following initial ratings, and enables efficient execution of pipelines that build upon previously optimized sub-pipelines---which is important for optimizing operations in the latter stages of the pipeline.
+\docetl leverages GPT-4o (OpenAI) as the default LLM for both generation and validation agents, but this can be changed by the user.
 Both generation and validation agents consider a variety of inputs in their prompts, including user-defined operation prompts, sample operation input data, and, when relevant (i.e., for evaluation), sample operation output data.
 Often, including {\em all} of this data in a single prompt exceeds the LLM's context limits.
 When this happens, we have to remove information from the prompt.
 We prioritize keeping the following types of information:

 \begin{enumerate}[nosep, leftmargin=*, wide=0pt] \item \emph{Output Schema Attributes}: These are given the highest priority, with all tokens included---which is feasible because LLM output limits are typically much smaller than prompt (i.e., input) limits.